IllegalElixer/Borke-Cogs/README.md

 # Borke-Cogs
-This is my repository for Red-DiscordBot which includes all my garbage co
+This is my repository for Red-DiscordBot which includes all my garbage cogs!

 Borke Cogs:
   CreditClaim - Looking for something like Nadeko's credit system?
 Get this cog and get the best of both worlds!